top of page

 In recent years, Baifern transitioned into the international fashion world with major brand partnerships:

-Her fashion influence adds dimension to her public image: not just a screen talent, but a style icon whose looks and red-carpet moments are closely watched by fans and fashion editors alike.
+Her fashion influence adds dimension to her public image: not just a screen talent, but an incredible looks and style icon whose looks and red-carpet moments are closely watched by fans and fashion editors alike.

 Behind the Scenes: The Real Baifern